Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Eigenvalues of the differential equations governing gravitational perturbations of Schwarzschild and Kerr black holes

-In Fig.~\ref{Kerr QNM image} and Table~\ref{Kerr QNM table}, we present the QNM frequencies and separation constants for the $\ell = 2, m = 0, 1, n=0$ modes associated with gravitational perturbations of a Kerr BH, with $0 \leq a < 0.5$.
-Fig.~\ref{Kerr QNM image} shows the traces of the PINN approximations in the complex plane of $\omega$, where the arrows indicate the direction of increased learning over $\sim 10^4$ training epochs (intervals between two consecutive arrows represent a space of 100 training epochs).
-Note that the training run times indicated in the plots were dependent on the computing resources we used to run the PINNs.
+In Tab.~\ref{Kerr QNMs a > 0}, the fundamental mode frequencies and separation constants of non-zero-spin Kerr BHs are presented.
+As indicated, the results of Tabs.~\ref{Kerr overtones a = 0.0} and~\ref{Kerr QNMs a > 0} emulate the space of spin sequences generated in Leaver's work~\cite{leaver1985analytic}.
+Beyond this, additional spin sequences that are astrophysically significant are investigated (see Tabs.~\ref{Kerr overtones a = 0.1} and~\ref{Kerr overtones a = 0.3} for the list of overtones and separation constants of non-zero-spin Kerr BHs, with the dominant angular mode being $\ell = m = 2$~\cite{PhysRevX.9.041060}).
+Fig.~\ref{overtones} shows corresponding plots of the evolution of the PINN approximations in the complex plane of $\omega_n$.
+The arrows indicate the direction of increased learning during training before termination due to early stopping (intervals between two consecutive arrows represent a space of 100 epochs).
+We also include the associated loss histories in Fig.~\ref{losses}, showing the evolution of the mean-square error losses $\mathcal{L}_{MSE}$ (Eq.~(\ref{observational})) during training and validation.
+The ``test accuracy'' values indicated in the plots are the root-mean-square relative errors of the PINN approximations (i.e. predictions of the trained models on the unseen test set).
+We can infer from the test accuracies of $\sim 99\%$ that the models are highly accurate interpolators and fit well with the data.
+The plots for other spin sequences not given here can be found in our GitHub repository~\cite{supervisedKerrPINNs}.
+Note that the training run times indicated in the plots are specific to the processor used (the indicated Intel Xeon in Google Colab).
 As such, the training times noted are not a general reflection of the speed with which PINNs can be trained.
-On another note, the values listed in Tables~\ref{Schwarzschild QNMs} and~\ref{Kerr QNM table} are those obtained at the end of the PINN training and, in each case, the percentage errors reflect the deviations from the CFM computations.